Background pattern

 Consult your doctor or pharmacist before starting to take Briviact:

-• If you have had thoughts of harming yourself or suicide.
-A small number of people taking antiepileptic medicines like Briviact have had thoughts of harming themselves or suicide.
+• if you have had thoughts of harming yourself or suicidal thoughts.
+A small number of people taking antiepileptic medicines such as Briviact have had thoughts of harming themselves or suicidal thoughts.
 If you have any of these thoughts, contact your doctor immediately.

 Children

-Briviact is not recommended for children under 2 years old.
+Briviact is not recommended for use in children below 2 years of age.

 Taking Briviact with other medicines

-In particular, inform your doctor if you are taking any of the following medicines, as you will need to adjust your Briviact dose:
+In particular, tell your doctor if you are taking any of the following medicines, as your doctor may need to adjust your dose of Briviact:

 • Rifampicin, a medicine used to treat bacterial infections.